 We aren’t able to concentrate on more than one thing at once.
 We’re quickly switching attention from one thing to another when we multitask.
 This constant change in attention requires a lot of energy and produces sloppy work.
 Long-term use of multitasking can even result in worse concentration and a constant need for stimulation.

 If you multitask during your small tasks, you risk being exhausted when it’s time to do more meaningful work.
-Avoid multitasking both when following the 2-minute rule and in general.
+Try to avoid multitasking both when following the 2-minute rule and in general.

 Related: Worst habits for mental health